BrainLesion/tutorials/BraTS-Toolkit/README.md

-# Preprocessing tutorials
+# BraTS Toolkit tutorials
-This folder contains tutorials for the [BraTS Toolkit package](https://github.com/neuronflow/BraTS-Toolkit).
-Please have a look at the Jupyter notebooks.
+This folder contains tutorials to conduct glioma segmentation using [BraTS Toolkit](https://github.com/neuronflow/BraTS-Toolkit).
+Please have a look at the Jupyter notebooks to learn more.